lsalim31/lsalim31.github.io/README.md

 ## About Me:
 I am a senior UC Berkeley undergraduate majoring in Applied Mathematics (cluster in Data Science).
 The effect Mathematics have on real world problems amazes me everyday; the more I learn about the world, the more I see use for this surprising subject.
 Indeed, I love solving practical problems, but I also delight in doing mathematics for its own sake; being analytical about my creativity is the perfect combination between the rational and irrational.
 I also love when pure becomes applied; to walk on the bridge between theory and practice.
 My passion about knowledge is not limited to math; I also deeply enjoy Philosophy, Physics, and I am interested in Computer Science, and Economics.
 I am very curious about the world, and I am always trying to learn something new (not limited to the academic life).
 For instance:
-- Sports: Soccer, Table Tennis, Tennis, Bowling, and Bodysurfing are a few of my favorites to explore.
+- Sports: Soccer, Table Tennis, Tennis, Bowling, and Bodysurfing are a few of my favorites to practice.
-- Music: I play the piano for more than 10 years (and the guitar for more than 7 years), and I am constantly looking for new stories to tell through harmony.
-I cannot see myself without composing/listening music.
+- Music: I play the piano for more than 10 years (and the guitar for more than 7 years), and I am constantly looking for new stories to tell through the use of harmony.
+Composing and listening to music is a big part of my life.

 ## Contact: